 The demand for Ozempic quickly overwhelmed the manufacturer’s production capacity, which had based output capacity on the demand likely to come from a pool of diabetes patients amounting to 9-10% percent of the adult population in Western countries.
 Instead, the company was facing demand from 40-50% of the population of the advanced countries who are now clinically overweight or obese.
 Diabetic patients all over the world were unable to get supplies of their essential Ozempic medications, and this was creating serious health consequences for millions of people.

 All of this led to the need for a split between drugs based on semaglutide as a treatment for diabetes (Ozempic with a maximum strength of 1 mg) and a separate one for treating obesity (Wegovy with a maximum strength of 2.4 mg.)
-Wegovy was approved by the Food and Drug Administration (FDA) for use in combination with a healthy diet and moderate exercise for people who are overweight (body mass index between 27.0 and 29.9) and having one or more comorbidities or people who are obese (body mass index 30.0 or more).
+Weight management with Wegovy was approved by the Food and Drug Administration (FDA) for use in combination with a healthy diet and moderate exercise for people who are overweight (body mass index between 27.0 and 29.9) and having one or more comorbidities or people who are obese (body mass index 30.0 or more).

 How does semaglutide work to help manage weight?